 - Create a short handout with possible guiding questions to support the interactions. - Provide opportunities for students to teach.
-Students can teach the parents and also guide and lead the lesson, while also facilitating questions from those observing. - Providing organic and authentic learning experiences to truly reflect the process of learning in the moment, with self-reflection, correction, and analysis of their work. - Creating a student-led gallery/exhibit/learning center. - Provide opportunities during the informance for students to share, discuss, and dialogue about the process of learning: where they started; how they arrived at this moment in learning; and where they will eventually be on the continuum of learning. - Students create and/or respond to writing prompts with visitors. - Students publish a blog or vlog of their daily work that can be a part of the informance reflection process. - Students, observers, and teachers post on a digital board to share their ideas, pictures, etc. for all to see. - Students write thank-you notes, share group photos, or create informal videos of appreciation for all who attend.
+Students can teach the parents and also guide and lead the lesson while also facilitating questions from those observing. - Providing organic and authentic learning experiences to truly reflect the process of learning in the moment, with self-reflection, correction, and analysis of their work. - Creating a student-led gallery/exhibit/learning center. - Provide opportunities during the informance for students to share, discuss, and dialogue about the process of learning: where they started; how they arrived at this moment in learning; and where they will eventually be on the continuum of learning. - Students create and/or respond to writing prompts with visitors. - Students publish a blog or vlog of their daily work that can be a part of the informance reflection process. - Students, observers, and teachers post on a digital board to share their ideas, pictures, etc. for all to see. - Students write thank you notes, share group photos, or create informal videos of appreciation for all who attend.
 Please follow your district's policy on video and photo usage of students.

-Informances vs. Performances Uniqueness of Each and Similarities Informance Performance Uniqueness Similarities Uniqueness Learning in action Is not a "polished" product Demonstrates process Engages students to show students' ideas and engagement in action or application Is inquiry-based Engages with audience verbally.
-Questions are exchanged to and from both audience and students.
-Process is shown in real time.
-Audience and students interact and/or learn from one another.
-Attire is less formal- everyday clothing.
-Students share their thinking and put thought into action.
-Event is co-created with teacher and students.
-Helps guide learners toward a final product Engages students with audience members Demonstrates content knowledge and performance skills Demonstrates multiple ways or modalities of making music: singing, playing, moving, etc. Demonstrates collaborative and/or cooperative work Provides opportunities for school and larger community to connect Provides opportunities for pre- and post-event reflection and assessment Is a "polished product" Demonstrates a final product Is typically performed on a stage or in a special place Attire is more formal or of a uniform sort.
-Students have experienced rehearsals to prepare the final product.
-Students (1) choose the pieces they will perform, (2) justify why they want to perform the selected pieces/songs, and (3) are able to discuss what instructional objectives they will be demonstrating through performance.
-Final decisions are shared as the final product.
+Informances v.
+Performances Uniqueness of Each and Similarities Informance Performance Uniqueness Similarities Uniqueness learning in action is not a "polished" product demonstrates process engages students to show their ideas and engagement in action or application inquiry-based engages with audience verbally, questions to and from both audience and students process is shown in real time audience and students interact and/or learn from one another attire is less formal-everyday clothing students share their thinking and place thought into action event is co-created with teacher and students helps guide learners toward a final product engages students with audience members demonstrates content knowledge and performance skills demonstrates multiple ways or modalities of making music: singing, playing, moving, etc. demonstrates collaborative and/or cooperative work provides opportunities for school and larger community to connect provides opportunities for pre- and post-reflection and assessment is a "polished product" demonstrates a final product is typically performed on a stage or in a special place attire is more formal or of a uniform sort students have experienced rehearsals to prepare for the final product students (1) choose the pieces they will perform, (2) justify why they want to perform selected pieces/songs, and (3) be able to discuss what instructional objectives they will be demonstrating through performance final decisions are shared as the final product